EMP White LogoErin Morrison Photography Logo

 8. Draft Your Guest List

-Your budget is going to dictate a lot of this part.
-If parents are financially helping with the wedding, I would make it a courtesy to ask them who they would like to include at your wedding.
-Better yet, even if you’re paying for the wedding yourselves, it’s a good idea to get the families together and talk about the guest list, so there are no surprises.
+Your budget will dictate much of this part.
+If parents are financially helping with the wedding, I would make it a courtesy to ask them who they would like to include.
+Better yet, even if you’re paying for the wedding yourselves, it’s a good idea to bring the families together to discuss the guest list so there are no surprises.
 Traditionally, the couple splits the guest list, with each getting half.

 And then, it’s time to crunch the numbers.
 It’s not glamorous, but there is a monetary figure you really can’t avoid.
-Each guest adds to the number of plates your caterer will prepare, favors, chair rentals, and how much cake you’ll need.
+Each guest adds to the number of plates your caterer will prepare, the number of favors, the number of chair rentals, and how much cake you’ll need.
 We recommend choosing a number that’s smaller than your venue’s capacity.
-Later, if there’s room in the budget, you can add on at a later time (just don’t make it the day before the wedding).
+Later, if there’s room in the budget, you can add on (just don’t make it the day before the wedding).

-A general rule to remember, about 20% of the guest list will decline to attend.
+A general rule to remember is that about 20% of the guest list will decline to attend.
 This is either due to circumstances surrounding pregnancies, illness, or travel.
 And out of those who RSVP “yes!” about 5% will not show up.
 It just happens.

 9. Hire Your Professional Wedding Photographer